Jumanji: The Next Level: Plot

 The group struggles adjusting to their avatars and have trouble with Milo not being able to relay information quickly, and Eddie's volatile carelessness costing them several lives.
 They reunite with Alex as his avatar Jefferson "Seaplane" McDonough, along with Bethany, who has become a black stallion named Cyclone.
 Eddie learns that Milo is terminally ill and wants to make amends before he dies, which leads them to reconcile.

 The group finds a river with magical water that allows them to switch avatars.
-This lets Spencer, Fridge and Bethany to return in their original avatars Bravestone, Finbar and Oberon again while Eddie and Milo are given Ming and Cyclone, respectively.
+This lets Spencer, Fridge and Bethany return in their original avatars of Bravestone, Finbar and Oberon, whilst Eddie and Milo are given Ming and Cyclone respectively.
 When Eddie and Milo are captured by Jurgen's soldiers, the friends split up to rescue their teammates and get the Falcon Jewel.
 They fight off Jurgen and his men and steal back the gem.
-Cyclone, who turns into a winged horse, flies up to the sky with Eddie, who shows the jewel to the sky, so the sunlight touches it as instructed, yelling Jumanji's name, and therefore completing the game.
+Cyclone, who is discovered to have the ability to turn into a winged horse, flies up to the sky with Eddie, who shows the jewel to the sky, so the sunlight touches it as instructed, yelling Jumanji's name, and therefore completing the game.

 Milo, who appreciates his new, flying form, opts to stay in the game.
 The rest return to the real world, and Spencer reconciles with his friends.
 In a mid-credits, Spencer's mother brings a repairman into the house, who sees the broken video game console and inadvertently triggers the game.
-Simultaneously, a herd of ostriches appears outside Nora's restaurant and Spencer and the others are surprised to see creatures from the world of Jumanji loose in the real world.
+Simultaneously, a herd of ostriches appears outside the restaurant where Eddie has re-united with the owner Nora, and Spencer and the others are surprised to see creatures from the world of Jumanji loose in the real world.